justinliu1308/create-python-file-leetcode/README.md

 # Generate Local Python File for LeetCode Problems

 For online LeetCode users who wish to work on and store code offline, this reads a problem-specific URL and:
+- Queries problem information from LeetCode
 - Creates a local Python file with the appropriate file name
-- Adds the problem information
+- Formats and adds the problem information
 - Launches the new file to be worked on (Windows function only)

 Usage: